 RE

-RE stands Religious Education- the study of different religions helping pupils develop knowledge and understanding of the religions and beliefs which form part of contemporary society.
+Religious Education (RE) stands for Religious Education – the study of different religions, helping pupils to develop knowledge and understanding of the religions and beliefs which form part of contemporary society.

 Intent